waiting times

 Madeira Medical Center

-Pharmacological Overload or Stress Echocardiography
+Pharmacological Stress Echocardiogram

 Ecocardiograma de Sobrecarga Farmacológica

-What is a pharmacological overload or stress echocardiogram?
+What is a Pharmacological stress Echocardiogram?

 • The test is carried out with the patient lying down.
 An intravenous drip is placed through which the drugs that cause cardiac effort will be administered.
 Electrodes are also placed on the chest to monitor the heart rhythm and perform the electrocardiogram (ECG).